louisbloom/telnet-gui/README.md

 ## Contributing

-See the library documentation in `libtelnet-lisp/README.md` for API reference and examples.
-All projects in this repository integrate with the core **libtelnet-lisp** library.
+See the library documentation in `telnet-lisp/README.md` for API reference and examples.
+All projects in this repository integrate with the core **telnet-lisp** library.